-How to we protect our own family from complacency?
+How to we protect our family from complacency?

 There are two behaviors that we must fight against in our families – at all costs.
 They are selfishness and complacency.

-You can read about overcoming selfishness in your family with my post: 3 Keys to Overcoming Selfishness in Your Life and Family.
+You can read about overcoming selfishness in your family with this post: 3 Keys to Overcoming Selfishness in Your Life and Family.

 When we’re complacent, we step into a zone of vulnerability.
 And I don’t mean the good kind of vulnerability where we allow ourselves to be opened up to new experiences and share our inner secrets with the outside world.